s2t2/gspread-models-py/admin/GOOGLE_SHEETS.md

 ### Model-specific Sheets Setup

 On each sheet, add an initial row of header columns.
-The first column name should be `id`, followed by any model-specific column names, followed by `created_at` and `updated_at`.
-The model interface will manage these additional metadata columns (`id`, `created_at` and `updated_at`) for you.
+The first column name should be `id`, followed by any model-specific column names, followed by `created_at`.
+The model interface will manage these additional metadata columns (`id`, and `created_at`) for you.
 The remaining model-specific columns should be listed as the `COLUMNS` in the corresponding model class (see README).